kendryte/nncase/docs/USAGE_EN.md

 - `--output-quantize-threshold` controls the threshold whether or not to quantize conv2d and matmul's weights.
 If the elements count of output is smaller than the threshold, nncase will not quantize it.
 - `--no-quantized-binary` disable quantized binary ops, nncase will always use float binary ops.
 - `--dump-ir` is a debug option.
 When it's on, ncc will produce some `.dot` graph files to the working directory.
 You can use `Graphviz` or [Graphviz Online](https://dreampuf.github.io/GraphvizOnline) to view these files.
-- `--dump-weights` is a debug option.
+- `--dump-weights-range` is a debug option.
 When it's on, ncc will print ranges of conv2d' weights.

 `infer` command can run your kmodel, and it's often used as debug purpose. ncc will save the model's output tensors to `.bin` files in `NCHW` layout.
 - `<input file>` is your kmodel path.